• Skip to primary navigation

 By now, you should probably know that kimchi and pork are a classic match in Korean cooking, but feel free to use beef or other protein if preferred.
 You can also replace the meat with mushrooms.
 Or, simply omit the meat, and increase the other ingredients such as kimchi, tofu, etc. If you start with vegan or vegetarian kimchi, you can even make the dumplings vegan.

-Finally, if you have perilla seed oil, try using it instead of sesame oil.
+If you have perilla seed oil, try using it instead of sesame oil.
 It lends a distinct nutty flavor to the kimchi filling.
 It’s even better if you add ground perilla seeds if available!
 Mix in a generous amount and enjoy the complexity of the flavors that perilla seeds add to the dumplings.

 DSC 0077 e1546213797941 - Kimchi Mandu (Kimchi Dumplings)